Cluster Design for Intelligibility

 The Video System

-The modern video conference system also makes extensive use of other video sources such as document cameras to augment the communication.
+The modern video conference system also makes extensive use of other video sources such as interactive computer presentations to augment the communication.
 This can be especially valuable for technical applications where models, drawings, sketches, and broken or defective parts can be shown to the receiving station.
-Still images from a cmputer, DVD or a digital camera can also be effective.
-In addition to standard video sources, the use of active white boards and/or collaborative computing software allow material displayed on a white board in the source room to be displayed on a computer display at the receiving end.
-Where a similar white board and computer is located in the receiving station, true interactive design, troubleshooting and problem solving can take place in near real time.
+In addition to standard video sources, the use of interactive displays or collaborative computing software on tablets allow material displayed in the source room to be shared at the receiving end.
+Where a similar interactive computer is located in the receiving station, true interactive design, troubleshooting and problem solving can take place in near real time.

 Where the video conference room also functions as a meeting room, the video display for the video conference system can be made to double as the display for meeting support materials.
 The same document camera, as well as other video devices, can be used with these display systems.